 RBC also operates a buddy scheme which sees its employees offer mentoring to the athletes outside of their usual support network.
 The staff are excellent fundraisers and have generated more than £330,000 for SportsAid.
 They regularly take part in challenge events and represent the charity in large numbers at the London Marathon, RideLondon and Tough Mudder.

-Since the partnership began three years ago, RBC has enjoyed a number of success stories with double Paralympic champion Georgie Hermitage supported by the bank in 2014 and 2015.
-The current cohort includes twin sisters Shannon and Cheriece Hylton, who are 200m and 400m runners respectively, and England Hockey goalkeeper Miriam Pritchard.
+Since the partnership began four years ago, RBC has enjoyed a number of success stories with double Paralympic champion Georgie Hermitage supported by the bank in 2014 and 2015.
+The current cohort includes twin sisters Shannon and Cheriece Hylton, who are 200m and 400m runners respectively, and Commonwealth gold medallist Reuben Arthur.

 “It’s always in my head that I’m pushing [to achieve in sport] for SportsAid, to raise awareness of such a wonderful cause, and also for the members of RBC who do so much to provide for us as athletes.
 When I’m on the track, all I’m thinking about is performing at my best because people are taking the time to support me.
 I always want to give back to them.”